mary-pascual/mary-pascual.github.io/essays/meteor-gotchas.md

 ## Issue #2: So Picky!

 Another issue I faced was trying to get my home-page.html to get it's data from Contacts.js instead of putting the data in the html page itself.
 However, when I deleted the contacts in my home-page.html and put that it needed to get the data from Contacts.js instead, I got a blank page.
 I freaked out.
 How was I supposed to get all my data back?
 I tried to double check everything, but everything seemed fine.
 I looked at the solution, but it seemed to be exactly alike.
-However, then I discovered this:
+However, that I wrote in the html "contactList"

-contactList

 It's a small thing, but it turned out that I accidentally called for "contactList", when I actually named it contactsList!
 I spent hours on something that was a small error!